meolar/supertux-wiki/Ideas.md

 - Would be *nearly* as fast as Tux
 - When he catches one Tux gets a reward-Special bonus?

-### Ghostly Tree

-Ghost forest version of Mr. Tree.

 ### Undead Enemy

 ![](images/Undead-penguin.gif)

 When killed, stays dead for some time and then comes back to life.
 Could be a zombie penguin or a skeleton alike to SkullyHops.
 Might be freezable and killed by fireballs or buttjump.

-> "Like Dry Bones in SMW?" - linuxlove

 ### Volcano